jeffreykegler/old_kollos/notes/misc/strand.md

 Dotted rules are of several kinds:

-* predictions, in which the dot is before the first RHS symbol;
+* predicted dotted rules, or *predictions*, in which the dot is before the first RHS symbol;

+* completed dotted rules,
+  or *completions*,
-* completions, in which the dot is after the last RHS symbol; and
+  in which the dot is after the last RHS symbol; and

+* medial dotted rules,
+  or *medials*,
-* medials, which are those dotted rules which are neither predictions or completions.
+  which are those dotted rules which are neither predictions or completions.

 If `rule` is a rule, then